 Cost of meal e.g. lunch: Included

-Attitude towards children: The camp does not accept children under the age of 6 years.
+Attitude towards children: The camp accepts children of all ages.

 Health & safety